 -

 Football Squad Colored YMCA YMCA Football team, champions in 1908.
-Although the team carried the "Princeton YMCA" name, its players were not affiliated with Princeton University but rather with the local Black YMCA chapter.
+The team was affiliated with the local Black YMCA chapter.

 -